Bizar1984/canvas_animation/README.md

 # canvas_animation
-Animations with canvas, mostly from awesome tutorials coding math.
+Animations with canvas, mostly from awesome tutorials coding math and some of the book HTML5 Canvas.
 Particle file was refactored, either particle.js OR particle2.js works
 # ballistics
-Pull requests for creating an explosion after hitting target in ballistics game highly appreciated!
+explosion effect after hit target only happens once in the right way!
+Have not yet been able to properly reset it...